Increasing grassland productivity has never been more important according to Dr Michael O’Donovan, head of grassland science, at Teagasc, Moorepark.

-Farmers are constantly faced with investment decisions, some might be worthwhile, while many are wasteful.
+Farmers are constantly faced with investment decisions.
+Although some might be worthwhile, many are wasteful.
 With tightening margins, those investment choices will become more difficult, due to tighter cash flow.
-According to Michael, a clear route to getting a payback on investment is to focus on your swards.
+According to Dr O'Donovon, a clear route to getting a payback on investment is to focus on your swards.

 ''Grassland Management without measurement is very difficult''